wfailla/un-orchestrator/name-resolver/README.md

 # Name-resolver

-The name-resolver is a module that provides information for all the possible implementations for a network function.
+The name-resolver is a module that returns the list of all existing implementations of a network function.

 ## Compile the name-resolver

-We assume here that you already followed the general steps (e.g., required libraries) that are detailed in the general [un-orchestrator]/README_COMPILE.MD page.
+We assume here that you already followed the general steps (e.g., required libraries) that are detailed in the general [../README_COMPILE.md](../README_COMPILE.md) page.

-We are now ready to compile the name-resolver.
+Your are now ready to compile the name-resolver.

 	$ cd name-resolver